thirdweb-dev/engine/docs/guides/deployment/zeet-deployment.md

 - Add a Project Name

 11. Click on `Deploy` button
-12. Once the deployment is complete, you can click on the URL given by zeet to access the API & Swagger UI
+12. Once the deployment is complete, you can click on the URL given by zeet to check if Engine is running.